constellation-daq/Constellation/docs/manual/concepts/constellation.md

 * there are no malicious actors on the subnet.
 * the intervening router between neighboring subnets is configured to filter broadcast packets, which is a standard configuration.

+All Constellation communication is handled exclusively via [ephemeral ports as defined in RFC 6335](https://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml), which is why no privileged user account is required for running a constellation host - unless the controlled hardware requires so.
+If in such a case the Constellation host requires elevated privileges for running, this is clearly documented in the respective component documentation.

 It is possible to configure Constellation hosts to bind to specific network interfaces only, but the default configuration - chosen for user convenience - is to bind to all available network interfaces of the host.